Paying or contesting a fine or penalty notice when caught by a speed camera

 If no payment is made after the reminder, the fine received for an offence which:

-• does not result in a reduction of points, results in the payment of a lump-sum fine.
-This corresponds to twice the amount of the initial fine.
+• does not result in a reduction of points, will result in the payment of a lump-sum fine.
+It corresponds to twice the amount of the initial fine.

 The State prosecutor's decision to impose the lump-sum fine is enforceable.

-The offender is informed of the decision regarding the lump-sum fine and their right to dispute that decision by registered letter.
+You will be informed of the lump-sum fine handed down and your right to object by registered letter.

-• the day on which they signed for the registered letter; or
+• the day on which you accepted the registered letter; or

-• the day on which the registered letter was handed to them; or
+• failing that, the day on which the registered letter was given to you; or

 • the day on which the notice was delivered by the postal worker.